-This update of the Evergreen Communities Act to help communities develop urban forestry plans aligning with other high priority goals, such as salmon and orca recovery, environmental health disparities, human health, and local air and water quality improvements.
-Bill includes a focus on environmental justice, and ensure at least 50 percent of all program activities benefit highly impacted communities.
+- This update of the Evergreen Communities Act to help communities develop urban forestry plans aligning with other high priority goals, such as salmon and orca recovery, reducing environmental health disparities, and local air and water quality improvements.
+The bill includes a focus on environmental justice, and ensures at least 50 percent of all program activities benefit overburdened communities. - Growth Management Act: - CA Senate Bill 1000 provides an example of incorporating EJ into Washington's Growth Management Act.

-Growth Management Act

-CA Senate Bill 1000 provides an example of incorporating EJ into WA's Growth Management Act.
 For example, EJ could be incorporated as a new mandatory goal.
-This goal could require the identification of disadvantaged communities, prioritizing improvements and programs that address the needs of disadvantaged communities including addressing reduction of GHG that put communities at risk due to climate change, require affordable housing and addresses concerns related to gentrification and displacement.

-State Environmental Protection Act

-- Pennsylvania Enhanced Public Participation Policy: This policy was created to ensure that EJ communities have the opportunity to participate and be involved in a meaningful manner throughout the permitting process when companies propose permitted facilities in their neighborhood or when existing facilities expand their operations.
-Only those activities that may lead to significant public concerns due to potential impacts on human health and the environment trigger this process.
-Such activities include new major source of hazardous air pollutants, commercial incinerators, coal preparation facility or expansion of large concentrated animal feeding operations. - New Jersey Senate Bill S232: This bill, if enacted, would require consideration of the potential for disproportionate cumulative health impacts on the local community when certain types of new facilities, or expanded facilities, are proposed in an overburdened neighborhood.
-It would also give members of the community greater notice and opportunities to be heard.
+This goal could require identification of disadvantaged communities, prioritization of improvements and programs that address the needs of disadvantaged communities-including addressing reduction of greenhouse gasses (GHG) that put communities at risk due to climate change, and affordable housing to combat gentrification and displacement. - State Environmental Protection Act (SEPA): - Pennsylvania Enhanced Public Participation Policy: This policy was created to ensure that EJ communities have the opportunity to participate and be involved in a meaningful manner throughout the permitting process when companies propose permitted facilities in their neighborhood, or when existing facilities expand their operations.
+Only those activities that may lead to significant public concern due to potential impacts on human health and the environment trigger this process.
+Such activities include new major sources of hazardous air pollutants, commercial incinerators, coal preparation facilities or expansion of large concentrated animal feeding operations. - New Jersey Senate Bill S232: This bill requires consideration of the potential for disproportionate cumulative health impacts on the local community when certain types of new facilities, or expanded facilities, are proposed in an overburdened neighborhood.
+The bill also includes explicit guidelines for meaningful public participation during public hearings in overburdened communities.